Extending orders to types: Introduction

 Equipping type spaces with relations is not a new idea.
 In particular, the definition we will use is equivalent to one that has already been considered in the past for arbitrary relations, see for instance Definition~1.3 in~\cite{poliakovUltrafilterExtensionsFirstorder2021} and references therein.
-It is also possible to give a different definition, that we will not study here, using tensor products, e.g., as in~\cite{savelievUltrafilterExtensionsLinearly2015}.
+Another natural preorder, that we will not study here, may be defined by using tensor products, see~\cite{savelievUltrafilterExtensionsLinearly2015}.
 In a different direction, a certain relational structure on type spaces is key to Hrushovski's \emph{definability patterns}~\cite{hrushovskiDefinabilityPatternsTheir2020}.

 The properties of the relation $\precapprox$, at the general level of partially ordered structures, are studied in \Cref{sec:posets}.
-In \Cref{sec:defcomplin} we study the posets $S_k(A)/\mathord\approx$, where $\approx$ is the equivalence relation induced by $\precapprox$, in the case of linearly ordered, definably complete structures.
-Definably complete dense linear orders were introduced in \cite{millerExpansionsDenseLinear2001}; in the dense case, analogues of many theorems from real analysis hold~\cite{fornasieroDefinablyCompleteBaire2010,hieronymiAnalogueBaireCategory2013}.
-Examples of definably complete linear orders include every expansion of $(\mathbb N,\le)$, or of $(\mathbb R, \le)$, and every o-minimal structure.
+In \Cref{sec:defcomplin} we study the posets $S_k(A)/\mathord\approx$, where $\approx$ is the equivalence relation induced by $\precapprox$, in the case of linearly ordered, definably complete structures (\Cref{def:defcmpllo}).
+Definably complete dense linear orders were introduced in \cite{millerExpansionsDenseLinear2001}; under these assumptions, analogues of many theorems from real analysis hold~\cite{fornasieroDefinablyCompleteBaire2010,hieronymiAnalogueBaireCategory2013}.
+Examples of (not necessarily dense) definably complete linear orders include every expansion of $(\mathbb N,\le)$, or of $(\mathbb R, \le)$, and every o-minimal structure.
 Our main result is the following characterisation. \begin{mainthm}[\Cref{thm:approx1char}] Let $(M,\le,\ldots)$ be a definably complete expansion of a linear order and, for $A\subseteq M$, let $\operatorname{CC}(A)$ be the set of cuts in the definable closure of $A$ that are filled in some elementary extension, with its natural linear order.
 Then ${(S_1(A)/\mathord\approx)}\cong \operatorname{CC}(A)$. \end{mainthm}